spectrumero/amiberry-lite/docs/README.md

 ### Linux

-Amiberry-Lite is available as a Flatpak, DEB and RPM package for ARM32, ARM64 (aarch64) and x86_64 Linux platforms.
+Amiberry-Lite is available as a DEB package for ARM32 and ARM64 (aarch64) Linux platforms.
 You can download the latest version from the [Releases](https://github.com/BlitterStudio/amiberry/releases) area.

-A flatpak version is available on [Flathub](https://flathub.org/apps/com.blitterstudio.amiberry)
+Users of macOS and x86_64 Linux are better off using the full [Amiberry](https://github.com/BlitterStudio/amiberry) version, instead.

 For DEB packages:

       sudo apt update && sudo apt install ./amiberry-lite_5.8.0_arm64.deb

-Or the RPM package:

-      sudo dnf install ./amiberry-lite-5.8.0-1.x86_64.rpm

-Or just use the graphical front-end your distro provides (double-clicking on the DEB/RPM package should do that)
+Or just use the graphical front-end your distro provides (double-clicking on the DEB package should do that)

-If you're on Arch Linux you'll find Amiberry on the [AUR](https://aur.archlinux.org/packages/amiberry) or if you use an AUR helper like [yay](https://github.com/Jguer/yay), you can build and run:

-      yay -S amiberry-lite

 ### Distro package management

-Some distros (like RetroPie, DietPi, Pimiga and others) already include Amiberry either pre-installed, or through their package management systems.
+Some distros (like AmiKit, RetroPie, DietPi, Pimiga and others) already include Amiberry either pre-installed, or through their package management systems.
 Please follow the methods provided in those distros for a smoother experience, and refer to their owners for support during this process.

 ## Compile from source